Ready for a night out? Hire a disco nanny

-Three months before Ms Olga Lopatina and Mr Emiliano Beltrami made their annual August pilgrimage to Mykonos, Greece, they start making reservations.
+GREECE - Three months before Ms Olga Lopatina and Mr Emiliano Beltrami made their annual August pilgrimage to Mykonos, Greece, they started making reservations.

+They made sure to snag tables at Scorpios, a bohemian beach club set on the Aegean Sea, and Lio, the island's star-studded, cabaret-style restaurant.

-The most important booking they made (and one of the hardest to get) is for nannies who specialise in late nights to care for their children aged two and four.
+The most important booking they made (and one of the hardest to get) was for nannies who specialise in late nights to care for their children aged two and four.

 In party hot spots around Europe including Mykonos, where beautiful people guzzle magnums of rose at oceanside clubs, and Ibiza, Spain, where DJ sets last until sunrise, agencies have popped up that provide childcare at all hours of the day and night.